mattermost/mattermost-load-test/README.md

 A summary of activity will be output to the console so you can monitor the test.
 When the test is complete, a summary will be printed and saved to a file called results.txt

 ## Common issues

-# "Unable to set X. System Console is set to read-only when High Availability is enabled"
+### "Unable to set X. System Console is set to read-only when High Availability is enabled"

 If you see this error the loadtests are trying to set a configuration setting but can't because HA mode is enabled.
 You will need to manually update your configuration.
-The settings needed are:
+The required settings are:

-EnableOpenServer: true
+ - `EnableOpenServer`: true
-MaxUsersPerTeam: 50000 (or more)
+ - `MaxUsersPerTeam`: 50000 (or more)
-MaxChannelsPerTeam: 50000 (or more)
+ - `MaxChannelsPerTeam`: 50000 (or more)
-EnableIncomingWebhooks: true
+ - `EnableIncomingWebhooks`: true
-EnableAdminOnlyIntegrations: false
+ - `EnableAdminOnlyIntegrations`: false

 ## Compiling for non master branch Mattermost